-But, of course, the heterodox projects on which I am focussing present themselves as first and foremost traditions in economics; they would resist being reduced to the orientation in ontology that, I am suggesting, distinguishes them as heterodox.
-Indeed this latter orientation has rarely been explicitly acknowledged anyway, at least until recently, as I have pointed out 10.

-Interestingly, however, once we start looking at the more substantive orientations of the heterodox groups we focus on the issues that begin to distinguish the individual heterodox groups from each other.
+Of course, the heterodox projects on which I am focussing present themselves as projects in economics; I suspect many contributors would resist the idea that their traditions are to be understood as first and foremost an acceptance of the orientation in ontology that, I am suggesting, distinguishes them as heterodox.
+Indeed, this latter orientation has rarely been explicitly acknowledged anyway, at least until recently, as I have pointed out.
+However, once we start looking at the more substantive orientations of the heterodox groups, we are confronted with issues that begin to distinguish various heterodox contributions from each other.

 At this point a new question of interest arises.
-If an implicit commitment to the ontological conception described above renders heterodoxy coherent as a collective project, is it the case that the separate traditions can each claim individual coherency with the latter being achieved at a more substantive level than ontology and in a
+If an implicit commitment to the ontological conception described above renders heterodoxy coherent as a collective project, is it the case that the included traditions can each claim individual and distinctive coherency, with the latter being achieved at a more substantive level than ontology?2 It is this question that I now address.

-10 I do not wish to imply that individuals working mostly within heterodox traditions in economics could not themselves make a contribution to philosophical ontology.
-On philosophical matters the flow of insights can be both ways between projects in ontology and the heterodox traditions in economics.
-Indeed, currently there is real blossoming of insightful output by heterodox economists and others critically interacting with and seeking to shape (at the least the application of) the sort of ontological perspective described above, a perspective often systematised as critical realism in economics.
-See in particular Arestis, Brown and Sawyer, 203; Beaulier and Boettke, 2004; Davis, 2004; Dow, 1999, 2003; Downward, Finch and Ramsey, 2003; Downward and Mearman, 2003a, 2003b; Dunn, 2004; Finch and McMaster (2003); Graça Moura, Mario da, 2004; Hands, 2004; Hargreaves Heap 2004; Kuiper, 2004; Lee, 2003; Lewis, 2004a, 2004b; McKenna and Zannoni, 1999; Nell, 2004; Olsen, 2003; Pagano, 2004; Pinkstone, 2003; Rotheim, 1999; Setterfield, 2003; Smithin, 2004.
+1 I do not wish to imply that individuals working mostly within heterodox traditions in economics could not themselves make a contribution to philosophical ontology.
+On philosophical matters, the flow of insights can be both ways between projects in ontology and the heterodox traditions in economics.
+Indeed, currently, there is real blossoming of insightful output by heterodox economists and others critically interacting with and seeking to shape (at the least the application of) the sort of ontological perspective described above, a perspective often systematised as critical realism in economics.
+See, in particular, Arestis et al. (2003), Beaulier and Boettke (2004), Davis (2004), Dow (1999 (2003), Downward et al. (2003), Downward and Mearman (2003A, 2003B), Dunn (2004), Finch and McMaster (2003), Fine (2004), Graça Moura (2004), Hands (2004), Hargreaves Heap (2004), Kuiper (2004), Lee (2003), Lewis (2004A, 2004B), McKenna and Zannoni (1999), Nell (2004), Olsen (2003), Pagano (2004), Pinkstone (2003), Rotheim (1999), Setterfield (2003) and Smithin (2004).